-COMPANION Boarding passes Air fares must be substantiated by the passenger receipt and proof of payment.
-Exceptionally, for circumstances where "traditional" original boarding passes are not provided by the airline company, other adequate alternative and/or corroborative evidence may be accepted (attendance list of a conference, hotel bills, credit card accounts, copy of passport entry/exit stamps, declaration on honour, etc.) provided that the person concerned undertakes not to have been or be refunded by any other means of this Financial support (including Subgranting) The supporting documents for FS depend on the purpose of the sub-grant, the type of sub-grant chosen (unit costs, lump-sum, flat-rate, reimbursement of actual incurred costs etc.) as explained in the description of the Action.
-As a general indication this should include the agreement or contract, and proof that the funds of been received and that the activity for which the sub-grant is given has taken place.
+Boarding passes Air fares must be substantiated by the passenger receipt and proof of payment.
+Exceptionally, for circumstances where "traditional" original boarding passes are not provided by the airline company, other adequate alternative and/or corroborative evidence may be accepted (attendance list of a conference, hotel bills, credit card accounts, copy of passport entry/exit stamps, declaration on honour, etc.) provided that the person concerned undertakes not to have been or be refunded by any other means of this expense.
+Financial support (including Subgranting) The supporting documents for FS depend on the purpose of the sub-grant, the type of sub-grant chosen (unit costs, lump-sum, flat-rate, reimbursement of actual incurred costs etc.) as explained in the description of the Action.